 And here is an explanation – ρ is the density, m is the mass and V is the volume.
 A little tidbit – ρ is spelled rho, it is a Greek letter.

-We also want to tell you a little about special tool for calculating density of liquids without making any calculations on your own.
-What is it?
-This tool is a hydrometer.
-It looks similar to a thermometer.
-The hydrometer has a bulb at one end to make it floats.
+And how can you just check the density of water without making any calculations on your own?
+We want to tell you a little about a special tool, that is about a hydrometer.
+It looks similar to a thermometer, but the hydrometer has a bulb at one end to make it float on the water.

 How to use a hydrometer?
-Just lower the hydrometer in a liquid until it is floating on its own.
+Just lower the hydrometer in water until it is floating on its own.
 Remember – do it gently and slowly.
-Then check where the liquid ends and read the number.
-It will be the density of this liquid.
+Then check where the water ends and read the number.
+It will be the density of water.

 The hydrometer will be the perfect tool for those of you who do not like calculating on your own.
 Checking the volume using the hydrometer can be also a good fun for children.

-We hope that after reading this article topic of the density of water is clear for you.
-This article is a huge compendium about it.
-We are convinced that this article will help you in everyday life and also during preparation for school or uni tests.
+We are coming to the end of this article.
+We hope that after reading it the topic of the density of water is finally clear for you.
+This article is a huge compendium.
+We are convinced that this article will help you not only in everyday life, but also during preparation for school or uni tests.